mauroservienti/milestone.github.io/_posts/where-we-are-going.md

 - soa
 ---

 From where I live to Milan is about 25 kilometers.
 There is a nice suburban train that runs every 15 minutes.
 It's a train that more or less behaves like a subway.
-People buy a ticket, board the train, pick an available seat (or stand up during rush hours), and "enjoy" the ride.
+People buy a ticket, board the train, pick an available seat (or stand up during rush hour), and "enjoy" the ride.

 On the other hand, I can board a high-speed train from Milan to Rome.
 It "flies" at about 350 km an hour and can bring me to Rome in under 3 hours.
 The process is a bit more involved.
 People usually buy tickets in advance.
 Tickets are bound to a specific date/time and come with a reserved or system-assigned seat.